-We file income tax returns in the U.S. federal jurisdiction and various states.
-For federal income tax purposes, our fiscal 2015 through 2018 tax years remain open for examination by the tax authorities under the normal three-year statute of limitations.
-For state tax purposes, our fiscal 2014 through 2018 tax years generally remain open for examination by most of the tax authorities under a four-year statute of limitations.
+The Company files income tax returns in the U.S. federal jurisdiction and various states.
+For both federal and state income tax purposes, the Company's fiscal 2016 through 2019 tax years remain open for examination by the tax authorities under the normal three-year statute of limitations.

-NOTE 10 - SUBSEQUENT EVENTS
+NOTE 13 - SUBSEQUENT EVENTS